Essential Guide to Crafting an Effective RFI Template for Your Business Needs

 • Support model and SLA standards

-At Arphie, we see teams waste weeks evaluating vendors who can't actually meet basic requirements.
-Front-loading qualification questions in your RFI template eliminates 40-60% of unsuitable vendors before you invest in detailed conversations.
+At Arphie, front-loading qualification questions in your RFI template helps eliminate unsuitable vendors before you invest in detailed conversations.

 4. Capability-Specific Questions